abhijeetsinghx07/SQL/Projects (Proyectos)/Analyzing Industry Carbon Emissions/Analyzing Industry Carbon Emissions.md

 ### 6. Industry representation

-large.
+The carbon footprint of the materials sector in 2017 appears to have been rather large.
 But what if that is simply a result of the dataset's high concentration of businesses in the Materials sector?
 Let's look at the sectors that year had the highest representation.
 ```sql
 -- Return the industry groups and a count of the number of records for each group
 -- Limit the results to only those from 2017 and alias the count as count_industry